AdobeDocs/commerce-php/src/pages/architecture/modules/overview.md

 # Module overview

-## What is a module?

 A *module* is a logical group -- that is, a directory containing blocks, controllers, helpers, models -- that are related to a specific business feature.
 In keeping with Magento's commitment to optimal modularity, a [module](https://glossary.magento.com/module) encapsulates one feature and has minimal dependencies on other modules.

-Modules and themes are the units of customization in Magento.
+Modules and themes are the units of customization in Commerce.
 Modules provide business features, with supporting logic,  while themes strongly influence user experience and [storefront](https://glossary.magento.com/storefront) appearance.
 Both components have a life cycle that allows them to be installed, deleted, and disabled.
 From the perspective of both merchants and [extension](https://glossary.magento.com/extension) developers, modules are the central unit of Magento organization.

-The Magento Framework provides a set of core logic: [PHP](https://glossary.magento.com/php) code, libraries, and the basic functions that are inherited by the modules and other components.
+The Commerce framework provides a set of core logic: [PHP](https://glossary.magento.com/php) code, libraries, and the basic functions that are inherited by the modules and other components.

 ## Purpose of a module